FDio/hicn/docs/source/interface.md

 Our objective is to develop a new face manager interface that would listen to such event in order to update the administrative status of the current faces.
-This would thus alternatively set the different interfaces admnistratively up and down (which takes precedence over the actual status of the interface when the forwarder establishes the set of available next hops for a given prefix).
+This would thus alternatively set the different interfaces administratively up and down (which takes precedence over the actual status of the interface when the forwarder establishes the set of available next hops for a given prefix).
 The actual realization of such queries will be ultimately performed by the